waggle-sensor/sage-website/docs/about/architecture.md

 > Details & source code: https://github.com/waggle-sensor/waggle-edge-stack

-### What is a plugin
+### What is a plugin?

-Plugins are the user developed module that the Waggle cyberinfrastructure is designed around.
+Plugins are the user-developed modules that the cyberinfrastructure is designed around.
 At it's simplest definition a "plugin" is code that runs @ the edge to perform some task.
 That task may be simply collecting sample camera images or a complex inference combining sensor data and results published from other plugins.
 A plugin's code will interface with the edge node's sensor(s) and then publish resulting data via the tools provided by [WES](#waggle-edge-stack-wes).
 All developed plugins are hosted by the Beehive [Edge Code Repository](#edge-code-repository-ecr).

 > See [how to create plugins](/docs/category/edge-apps) for details.

 ### Science Goals

 A "science goal" is a rule-set for how and when [plugins](#what-is-a-plugin) are run on edge nodes.
-These "science goals" are created by scientist to accomplish a science objective through the execution of [plugins](#what-is-a-plugin) in a specific manner.
+These science goals are created by scientist to accomplish a science objective through the execution of [plugins](#what-is-a-plugin) in a specific manner.
 Goals are created, in a human language, and managed within the Beehive [Edge Scheduler](#edge-scheduler-es).
-It is then the cyberinfrastucture responsibility to deploy the "science goals" to the edge nodes and execute the goal's [plugins](#what-is-a-plugins).
+It is then the cyberinfrastucture responsibility to deploy the science goals to the edge nodes and execute the goal's [plugins](#what-is-a-plugins).
 The [tutorial](../tutorials/schedule-jobs.md) walks through running a science goal.